 - Think about your battles

 Think how hard battles you have fought.
 Think how much effort you had put to reach where you are.
-Think about how strong you were and motivate yourself to fight again.
+And Think about how strong you were and motivate yourself to fight again.

 - Listen to podcasts